ava-labs/avalanchejs/README.md

   * Metrics API
   * PlatformVM API

-We built Avalanche.js with ease of use in mind.
+We built AvalancheJS with ease of use in mind.
 With this library, any Javascript developer is able to interact with a node on the Avalanche Platform who has enabled their API endpoints for the developer's consumption.
 We keep the library up-to-date with the latest changes in the [Avalanche Platform Specification](https://docs.avax.network).

-  Using Avalanche.js, developers can:
+  Using AvalancheJS, developers can:

   * Locally manage private keys
   * Retrieve balances on addresses